ittaibxo/App-Migration/README.md

 To achieve this I created a primary MySQL database from Amazon Relational Database Service (RDS).
 Then I created a standby in the same AZ's as the webservers.
 ## Task 2.6:
 For disaster recovery, the application tier and database tier should be backed up in a different location.
 - To achieve this, I created an image of the website server, took a snapshot and stored it to another region.
-And created a replication of the database in another region as well.
+And then created a new database in that region as well.

 ## Task 2.7:
 There should be at least 1 monitoring systems in place to notify the company in case the website is down.